Human Services, Associate of Applied Science

 Program Outcomes

-1. Identify the role of the human services worker in a variety of social services settings
+1. Analyze the multifaceted roles and responsibilities of human service workers in a variety of social service settings.

-3. Apply case management skills, including documentation, assessment, crisis intervention, treatment planning and use of appropriate community resources
+4. Apply case management skills, including documentation, assessment, crisis intervention, treatment planning, and use of appropriate community resources.

-4. Demonstrate the ability to adhere to professional, ethical standards and responsibility for professional growth
+5. Demonstrate professional and ethical standards and show responsibility for professional growth.

 Career Considerations